Andr3sV/mvp-geo-saas/backend-orchestrator/backend-orchestrator/docs/ARCHITECTURE.md

   5. Dispatch brand analysis events (asynchronously)
   6. Update job status
 - **Retry Logic**: Automatically retries up to 3 times if rate limit is hit, waiting for the time specified by the API
+- **Duplicate Prevention**:
-- **Duplicate Prevention**: Double-checks for existing successful responses before processing each platform
+  - Double-checks for existing successful responses before processing each platform
+  - This prevents duplicate processing whether triggered immediately or by the daily cron
+  - Uses `DATE(created_at) = CURRENT_DATE` check to ensure only today's responses are considered
 - **Rate Limit Handling**: Uses `callAIWithRetry` which automatically handles rate limit errors with exponential backoff
+- **Immediate vs Scheduled Processing**:
+  - **Immediate**: When a user creates a prompt, the frontend immediately calls `/process-prompt`, allowing users to see results right away
+  - **Scheduled**: The daily cron ensures all active prompts are processed, even if immediate processing failed or was skipped
+  - Both paths use the same deduplication logic, so no duplicate work is performed

 #### analyze-brands-batch